 - Citrus and Berries

 - Tomato Sauce

-We like to share our infographic about the rule of 2’s for healthy teeth.
+In the meantime, check out our infographic about the rule of 2’s for healthy teeth!
 These rules can help to combat the enamel damage all year round.
-The first rule is visiting your dentist twice a year.
-Click here to request an appointment.